-143556 - 20" End Disc - Straight (1) Located as outer disc on rear RH corner only.
-(Note: Customers may wish to adjust the end disc sizes and locations for customer preferred performance in certain soil or field conditions.)
+END DISC: A one-size-smaller "End Disc" is required (1 per machine) and is located as the outer disc on Rear RH corner only.
+(Note: Customers may wish to adjust the end disc size and location(s) for customer preferred performance in certain soil or field conditions.)